10krhinooo/ICS3203-CAT2-ALP-KIMANGA-VICTOR-151177/README.md

 ### Insights and Challenges

 #### Insights:
-- The program utilizes system calls (sys_write and sys_read) to interact with the user via standard input and output.
-These syscalls are essential for basic I/O operations in Linux assembly.
+- System Calls for I/O: Demonstrates the use of sys_write and sys_read for user interaction, showcasing basic input and output handling in Linux assembly.
-- Logical flow control using conditional and unconditional jump instructions (je, jne, and jmp) ensures efficient classification of the input.
+- Control Flow: Efficiently classifies input using conditional and unconditional jumps (je, jne, jmp), emphasizing logical flow in assembly programming.
-- The ASCII-to-integer conversion highlights the importance of understanding character encoding when handling user input.
+- Character Encoding: Highlights the need to understand ASCII-to-integer conversion for accurate user input processing.

 #### Challenges Encountered:
 1. *Input Conversion*: